MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/matchmaking/config-queues.md

 ### Statistics available to players

-Determines which queue statistics are exposed to players through the [GetQueueStatistics API](xref:titleid.playfabapi.com.multiplayer.matchmaking.getqueuestatistics).
+This determines which queue statistics are exposed to players through the [GetQueueStatistics API](xref:titleid.playfabapi.com.multiplayer.matchmaking.getqueuestatistics).
 Servers always have access to all statistics.
 See the [Displaying queue statistics in your title](display-statistics.md) tutorial for more information.

 There are two options you can control within this: